reggae/ud036_StarterCode/README.md

 ### Using Terminal
 * Open a terminal, then navigate to the repository's directory

-* Run the command to execute the program:
+* Run the following command to execute the program:

   `python entertainment_center.py`